CSSZ-Org/cssz-web/content/events/2025-09-26-general-assembly.md

   On September 26th we will host a General Assembly (GA).
 We will look back at our activities of the last year, discuss the direction the society should take and elect a new board.
 In addition, we will vote on the new version of the statutes.
 ---

+## Conclusions from the General Meeting

+Thanks to everyone who joined the General Assembly.
+We are very happy so many of you help us run CSSZ.

+The General Assembly voted and passed the following agenda points:

+1. Elect Klára Kolářová as the president of CSSZ for the next term.
+2. Elect Radim Urban, Max Kellenberger, Aleš Kubíček and Zdeněk Šnajdr as Board members.

+## Initial Invitation

 Dear CSSZ members,

 On September 26th we will host a General Assembly (GA).
 We will look back at our activities of the last year, discuss the direction the society should take and elect a new board.
 In addition, we will vote on the new version of the statutes.